zesanriky/Banking-System/README.md

 ### Installing

-What things you need to install the software and how to install them
+What softwares you need to install the

 ```